-5. Who is involved in an Ex Post Evaluation?
+5. Who is involved in Ex Post Evaluations?

 Annex 1 provides a table that lists Roles and Responsibilities for the AF-TERG and Implementing Entities for a Fund-supported ex post evaluation spanning the period from project completion to the uptake of ex post findings.
 In addition to activities carried out by the AF-TERG and the Implementing Entities, there are also roles for other stakeholders: